 BasicNeeds continues to influence the field of mental health towards a community based mental health approach.
-The scope of BasicNeeds’ influence covers 3 areas: 1) Government policy in operational countries, 2) the Global Mental Health community (includes the following prominent players: WHO, Movement for Global Mental Health, global mental health research coalitions PRIME and EMERALD etc.) and 3) Knowledge (peer reviewed and other publications).
+The scope of BasicNeeds’ influence covers 3 areas:

 We have a well laid out system that covers the Monitoring-Quality Assurance-Impact Assessment system and detailed protocols and data collection templates have been designed.
 Field teams in all operational countries are trained in the use of these for data collection.
 Quality checks of data are conducted.
 All data is entered into a database and these are consolidated and analysed every quarter and reports are presented including an annual impact report.